American Hazelnut Corylus americana

 - Leaf Description:

-- Up to 6 inches long by 4 inches wide oval leaves are dark green with doubly serrated margins.
-The lower surface has stiff short hairs.
+- The dark green leaves are up to 5 inches long by 3 inches wide.
+They have sparse hairs and an oval to elliptical shape with doubly serrated margins.
+The lower surface is a lighter green and has stiff short hairs.
 Fall color is variable and can be an attractive yellow-red to purple or a dull yellow-green.

 -